This information is provided for those with the proper electrical

 builder to determine the electrical aspects such as minimum

-wire length and desired Ohmic value for your particular
+wire length and desired resistance value (Ohms) for your particular

 telescope or eyepiece.
 The instructions below will insure